MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 # Configure Bot Framework bots for China customers

-This article is for China customers who are deploying Bot Framework and Azure AI Bot Service bots to the Microsoft Azure Mooncake cloud.
+This article is for China/Mooncake customers who are deploying Bot Framework and Azure AI Bot Service bots to the Microsoft Azure Mooncake cloud.

 ## Prerequisites

-- An account in the Azure Mooncake cloud.
+- An account in the Azure China cloud.
 - The C# or JavaScript bot project you want to configure.
 - Bot Framework SDK version 4.14 or later.